sf105/sttp-book/_chapters/model-based-testing.md

 These tables are easy to understand and can be validated by the client that the software is created for.
 Developers can use the decision tables to derive tests that verify the correct implementation of the requirements with respect to the conditions.

-### Derive
+### Creating decision tables

 A decision table is a table containing the conditions and the actions performed by the system based on these conditions.
+In this section, we'll discuss how to build them in first place.

 For now the table contains all the combinations of conditions explicitly.
 Later we will look at ways to bring the amount of combinations present in the table down a bit.